joosefinnilsson/SAGEMCOM-FAST-5370e-TELIA/README.md

      IAPDEnable: {enable: false}
      MTU: {enable: false}

-#### Below is a preview when we shell access with root privileges via telnet:
+#### Below is a preview when we have shell access with full root privileges:

 ![Screenshot](https://nr1.nu/sagem/telia-telnet.gif)